GitStarted0/Projects/README.md

 # Projects
 einsNull
 # About me
-Currently I am studying Computer Science and Economics at the Hochschule München.
+I am currently studying Computer Science and Economics at the Hochschule München.
 Before, I completed my bachelors degree in Graphic Design and collected some work experience as a designer.
 My plan for the future is to combine these two fields.
 So I decided to test and improve my skills with this project.

 # Personal goals